-Founded in 1990, ITM are the only national membership-based Traveller organisation, representing 40 local and national Traveller groups across the island of Ireland working collectively at a local, regional and national level.
+Founded in 1990, ITM are a national membership-based Traveller organisation representing local, regional and national Traveller groups and organisations across Ireland.

-- Ensuring the active participation of Travellers in all aspects of the work of ITM: locally, regionally, nationally and internationally (should we include a Traveller led reference as an ideal and guiding principle – it is our USP)
+Ensuring the active participation of Travellers in all aspects of the work of ITM: locally, regionally, nationally and internationally building a Traveller-led Movement